-Oscilloscopes For Busy People
+Oscilloscopes For Busy People guide series

-In this article, I list few simple ways by which you can protect your expensive instrument from damage.
+In this article, I list a few simple ways by which you can protect your expensive instrument from damage.

 Read the manual